paduagroup/clandp/README.md

     Atom coordinates will be written to a file `simbox.xyz`.
 You can use a molecular viewer such as VMD to look at the `.xyz` files.

-4. Use `fftool.py` to build the input files for LAMMPS or DL_POLY containing the force field and the coordinates:
+4. Use `fftool` to build the input files for LAMMPS or DL_POLY containing the force field and the coordinates:

-        fftool.py 20 c4c1im.zmat 20 ntf2.zmat --lammps
+        fftool 20 c4c1im.zmat 20 ntf2.zmat --lammps

 Information on the force field file format and on more geeral or advanced used is available at the